sagar-siwakoti/sagar-siwakoti/README.md

 <h1 align="center"> Hello There 👋 </h1>

 * I am [Sagar Siwakoti](https://www.linkedin.com/in/sagar-siwakoti/) :blush:	 .
-Currently I am a third year student from Tribhuvan University in Computer Science with specialization in Information Technology :satellite:
+Currently I am a third year student from Tribhuvan University(TU) in Computer Science with specialization in Information Technology :satellite:

 * I am a Full Stack Web Developer Intern at @texasImaginlogy :toolbox:.

 * I have done multiple projects ranging from the field of Devops , Backend to Web Application and Frontend :file_cabinet: .

-* I am currently brushing up my skills and plan to learn Flutter and React Native .
+* I am currently brushing up my skills and doing some ReactJS projects and also plan to learn Flutter and React Native .

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb: